 Location of Chitkul Village

-Chitkul is located in the Kinnaur Valley which is very close to Tibet border.
-From here travelers usually move to the Spiti valley.
-Chitkul’s elevation is 3,450 metres and is about 570km from Delhi.
-Chitkul is considered the last village in India at the Northern side as the Indo-Tibet border is just 90 km away from it.
+Chitkul is located in the Kinnaur Valley, in Himachal Pradesh, very close to the Tibet border.
+From here, travellers usually move to the Spiti Valley.
+Chitkul’s elevation is 3,450 metres, and it is 580 km from Delhi.
+It is considered as the last village in India, in the northern side being 90 km away from the Indo-Tibet border.

 If you are planning to move to Spiti from Kinnaur, here is the guide – Spiti Travel Guide